Hello Prospective New Instructor Candidates!

 SKIBACS Ski School has a proud history of providing quality lessons for a reasonable price that spans several decades.
 We currently operate out of Summit, Central at Snoqualmie Pass.

 Lots of skiing/riding for one.
 The average instructor will tell you that their ‘skier/rider days’ go way up once they started instructing.
 Naturally, instructors are paid.
-Our rates are very competitive to other ski schools (pay on a scale of experience plus certification level…so starting pay is $21.00 an hour for first year instructors with no prior experience, reaching $36+ an hour for seasoned experienced PSIA level 3 certified instructors, even a bit more, when working as Trainers).
-A Seasons Pass (that does have some limited restrictions) is obtained for a nominal fee at Snoqualmie (~$150 plus tax).
+Our rates are very competitive to other ski schools (pay on a scale of experience plus certification level…so starting pay is $23.00 an hour for first year instructors with no prior experience, reaching $38+ an hour for seasoned experienced PSIA level 3 certified instructors, even a bit more, when working as Trainers).
+A Seasons Pass (that does have some limited restrictions) is obtained for a nominal fee at Snoqualmie (~$164 plus tax).
+[Note: if you already have a regular season pass, if hired, the difference in costs may be refunded, if you have not used any of the regular pass deals (like discount at other ski areas) that the instructor pass does not provide.]

 A ski school instructor Parka is provided.
 We only ask folks to only wear them during ski school related activities (teaching, training, etc.) and to return them in good condition at the end of the season (normal wear and tear expected).
 We just ask that folks where black or dark navy ski pants, so the combination with our parkas looks professional.
 Generally, don’t expect to get rich teaching skiing.
 At first, it may be better to look at it as a way to significantly reduce your cost of skiing.
 With time, it gets better as pay increases, and the professional discounts on ski/snowboard equipment get better as one’s professional certification attains higher levels.
 Oh, and one further side benefit, instructors who have dependents can enroll their kids or spouses in our group lesson program for half price on the days they are up teaching.